Read more

 About the author

-Timothy M. Thibodeau is a professor of history at Nazareth College of Rochester in New York.
+Timothy M. Thibodeau is professor emeritus of history at Nazareth College of Rochester in New York.
 He has published extensively on the history of Christianity in the Middle Ages.
 He also has been a contributor to national and international media outlets, including the History Channel.